r3v5/rag/notebooks/evaluation/README.md

 1.  **(Optional)** Run `make-sample-questions.ipynb` if you want to generate your own question-answer dataset from a new document.
 2. Run `evaluate-using-sample-questions-lls-vs-li.ipynb` to execute the comparison between Llama Stack and LlamaIndex using one of the sample `.json` files.

-> **Note on Scale**: Both notebooks are configured by default to run on a small number of questions for quick results.
+> **Note on Scale**: Both notebooks are configured by default to run on a limited number of questions for quick results.
 Instructions are included within the notebooks on how to adjust the configuration to run on the full datasets.

 ## Summary of Findings